2024–25 Charleston Cougars women's basketball team

-The 2024–25 Charleston Cougars women's basketball team represents the College of Charleston during the 2024–25 NCAA Division I women's basketball season.
-The Cougars, led by sixth-year head coach Robin Harmony, play their home games at TD Arena in Charleston, South Carolina, as members of the Coastal Athletic Association.
+The 2024–25 Charleston Cougars women's basketball team represented the College of Charleston during the 2024–25 NCAA Division I women's basketball season.
+The Cougars, led by sixth-year head coach Robin Harmony, played their home games at TD Arena in Charleston, South Carolina, as members of the Coastal Athletic Association.

 Previous season

 The Cougars finished the 2023–24 season 22–10, 13–5 in CAA play to finish in a tie for third place.
 They were upset by Towson in the quarterfinals of the CAA tournament.
-They received an at-large bid to the WNIT, where they would defeat USC Upstate in the first round, before falling to Illinois State in the second round.
+They received an at-large bid to the WNIT, where they defeated USC Upstate in the first round, before falling to Illinois State in the second round.